sergobago/neural-punctuation/README.md

-# Punctuation restoration using transformer model
+# Punctuation restoration using Transformer model
 Project to train fast and accurate punctuation restoration neural network model for production on website.

 ## Prerequirements